 toremifene - oral, Fareston (cont.)

 PRECAUTIONS: See also Warning section.Before taking toremifene, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: bone cancer (metastases), blood disorders (e.g., anemia, low platelets), diabetes, history of stroke or other blood clots (e.g., in the legs, lungs), heart disease (e.g., heart attack, irregular heartbeat), high blood pressure, liver disease, long periods of sitting or lying down (e.g., immobility such as being bedridden), uterus problems such as endometrial hyperplasia.This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.Notify your doctor beforehand if you will be having surgery or will be confined to a chair/bed for a long time (e.g., a long plane flight).During pregnancy, toremifene should be used only when clearly needed.
 It may harm an unborn baby.
 If you become pregnant or think you may be pregnant, inform your doctor immediately.
-Women of childbearing age should use 2 forms of birth control while using this medication.
+Women of childbearing age should use reliable forms of non-hormonal birth control (such as condoms, diaphragm with spermicide) while using this medication.
 Discuss the use of birth control, the risks and benefits of this medication, and any other concerns about using this medication with your doctor.It is not known if this medication passes into breast milk.
 Because of the possible risk to the infant, breast-feeding is not recommended while using this drug.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration